jamesaevans/amplitude-dev-center/docs/data/apis/lookup-tables-api.md

     }
     ```

-## Download CSV
+## Download csv

 Download the lookup table object as a CSV.
-Any incremental changes that have been made are applied in the downloaded file
+Any incremental changes are applied in the downloaded file

 ### Parameters